mluau/mluau/README.md

 [Benchmarks]: https://github.com/khvzak/script-bench-rs
 [FAQ]: FAQ.md

+This repository is a fork of `mlua` with the following changes

+- Use list of auxilary threads instead of just one to prevent panicking if user code manages to make more than 1 million references in Rust-side code
+- Support for yielding and continuations
+- Thread stack optimizations
+- Removal of async support for maintainability purposes

 # The main branch is the development version of `mlua`.
 Please see the [v0.10](https://github.com/mlua-rs/mlua/tree/v0.10) branch for the stable versions of `mlua`.

 > **Note**